syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 set to `172.18.0.2:31337`.

 In the previous tutorial you were able to access the server with in-cluster Kubernetes DNS.
 Since Flux now need to access MinIO _across_ clusters you will need to use an externally available endpoint.

-`172.18.0.2` will often be the address of the Platform cluster running on KinD.
+`172.18.0.2` will often be the address of the platform cluster running on KinD.
 You can confirm this address with the following command:

 ```bash